-Daisy was the first child to have the CED system implanted, with a port to allow repeated infusions of chemotherapy.
-She has played a huge part in the ongoing journey to find a cure, not only for DIPG but all types of brain tumours and neurological conditions.
-Following Daisy’s treatment the pioneering team from Bristol were then in a position to confidently deliver chemotherapy via the CED system to others, including Gughi.
+Daisy was the first child to have the CED system implanted with a port to allow repeated infusions of chemotherapy.
+She, along with several other children, has played a huge part in the ongoing journey to find a cure – not only for DIPG but all types of brain tumours and neurological conditions.
+Following these treatments the pioneering team from Bristol were then in a position to confidently deliver chemotherapy via the CED system to others, including Gughi.

 Gughi is a gorgeous little 4 year old boy, who has traveled from Italy to receive Professor Gill’s experimental treatment for a DIPG.
 His desperate family have taken him to Paris and the USA seeking treatments, and eventually finding the only hope against this devastating condition:- Professor Gill and his team.
 Following three rounds of infusions of chemotherapy delivered by the CED system, Gughi’s tumour has reduced significantly.

 When Gughi came to the Professor 3 months ago he was unable to walk unaided and he had double vision, he is now able to walk and his vision is returning to normal.
-Gughi is one of two children receiving this experimental treatment for DIPG, which follows Daisy Brooks, who was the first child to receive repeated infusions via CED.
+Gughi is one of two children currently receiving this experimental treatment for DIPG.

 We are urgently raising the £900,000 the professor needs for a clinical trial so that a further 18 children can be treated as soon as possible.

-A brave young man James Willets is also receiving experimental treatment for a High Grade Glioblastoma.
+A brave young man James Willetts is also receiving experimental treatment for a High Grade Glioblastoma.

 Throughout all of this James has remained positive and determined to work hard to fight this and to help others like him in the future.